 Any reputable dentist will be only too happy to explain their credentials.
 By ensuring they have undertaken the necessary post-graduate courses, you can have confidence in their ability.
 Likewise, with the right training, they should be able to effectively carry out treatment planning.
 Your dentist should also be willing to explain the materials used for your implants and prove they adhere to the necessary regulations.

-Dental implant cost can be difficult to define as there are so many variants.
+The cost of tooth implants can be difficult to define as there are so many variants.
 Obviously, the cost of a single tooth implant will be significantly less than a full arch or full set of false teeth.
 On top of this, there are variations due to your health, the experience of the dentist and the materials being used.
-The tooth implant cost for a straightforward single dental implant in Canberra will be somewhere in the region of $5,500.
-However, a more complicated single dental implant, requiring a bone graft, can cost up to $10,000.
+If you are wondering how much does a tooth implant cost, for a straightforward single tooth implant cost, it will be somewhere in the region of $5,500.
+However, a more complicated single tooth implant procedure, requiring a bone graft, can cost up to $10,000.

 Whatever type of dental implant is needed, it can be a substantial investment.
 However, ensuring you use an experienced dentist is a must.
 Having the right dentist will result in an in-depth treatment plan and the best quality materials being used.
 Paying less for inferior treatment may well result in complications and more cost at a later date.
 With an experienced dentist, while the upfront cost may be higher, the long term cost over time will likely be a lot less.

 Fortunately, in spite of the substantial costs involved with dental implants, there are options to help manage the cost.
 Payment plans and finance options allow you to split the cost over time into manageable amounts.
 Most importantly, by considering finance options, you will be able to undergo dental implant treatment sooner.
 The sooner the implant is in place, the sooner you can realise the many benefits and your jawbone can start to rejuvenate.